-10. Applicant's Attorney, Jamie Jun, testified that LMSD seeks conditional use approval to hold ten parking spaces and stormwater management facilities in reserve in connection with installing a temporary modular building at Penn Wynne Elementary School.
-Additional classroom space is needed because enrollment projections show a gradual increase in the number of students over a three-year period.

-11. Patrick Guinnane testified on behalf of LMSD.
-He has been Director of Operations for LMSD since 2001 and is licensed as a civil engineer.
+- 10. Applicant's Attorney, Jamie Jun, testified that LMSD seeks conditional use approval to hold ten parking spaces and stormwater management facilities in reserve in connection with installing a temporary modular building at Penn Wynne Elementary School.
+Additional classroom space is needed because enrollment projections show a gradual increase in the number of students over a three-year period. - Operations for LMSD since 2001 and is licensed as a civil engineer.
 He explained that the oldest portion of PWES was built in 1932 and is a Class II historic resource, and additions were built in 1949 and 2001.
 Enrollment projections for the school district show gradually increasing student population over the next three years, with the greatest increase at PWES.
 As a result, LMSD needs additional classroom space at PWES and favors installing a temporary building while figuring out what to do with enrollment growth, Guinnane testified.
 LMSD has submitted a waiver of land development plan to install a temporary modular building containing four additional classrooms and construct ten (10) parking spaces and stormwater management facilities, as shown on Ex.
-A-2 & 3.

-12. The Property currently contains 56 on-site parking spaces and street parking in the surrounding neighborhood has traditionally met additional parking demand, Guinnane testified.
-The proposed expansion of PWES requires ten (10) additional parking spaces for staff and visitors under Code §155.95.AA as shown on the Applicant's diagram, Ex.
+A-2 & 3. - 12.
+The Property currently contains 56 on-site parking spaces and street parking in the surrounding neighborhood has traditionally met additional parking demand, Guinnane testified.
+The proposed expansion of PWES requires ten (10) additional parking spaces for staff and visitors under Code §155.95.AA - 13.
+LMSD has entered into a license agreement with Presentation BVM Church for use of twenty parking spaces in its parking lot located at 240 Haverford Road, see Ex A-4.
+The license is renewable annually and teachers and staff will be asked to volunteer to park at the lot.
+Presentation BVM's lot is within walking distance of PWES, as shown on the Applicant's diagram, Ex.
 A-5.
 The Penn Wynne Civic Association and the Penn Wynne Home and School Association support deferring the construction of ten (10) on-site parking spaces and leasing twenty (20) off-site parking spaces at Presentation BVM, according to a letter dated July 6, 2016, see Ex.
 A-8.